matrix-org/synapse/UPGRADE.rst

 This is required in order to support registration fallback (typically used on mobile devices).

-Servers which have registered application services need to upgrade their database as the format of stored application services has changed in Synapse.
-Run ``python upgrade_appservice_db.py <database file path>`` to convert to the new format.
+The format of stored application services has changed in Synapse.
+You will need to run ``python upgrade_appservice_db.py <database file path>`` to convert to the new format.

 Upgrading to v0.7.0
 ===================